Cancer Pain Treatments

 - Step III For moderate to severe pain, opioids should be used, with or without non-opioids, and with or without adjuvants.

 A complex array of psychological and emotional variables play a role in the suffering that a patient with cancer pain experiences.
 The level of emotional distress that a cancer pain patient feels varies individually, depending on many factors such as personality and family support.
-It is estimated that 25% of all cancer patients show signs of clinical depression, with the percentage increasing to greater than 70% for patients with advanced stages of the disease.
+It is estimated that 25 percent of all cancer patients show signs of clinical depression, with the percentage increasing to greater than 70% for patients with advanced stages of the disease.
 Untreated pain leads to many cancer suicides.
 Psychotherapy is an important part of cancer pain management.
 The goals of psychotherapy are to provide emotional support and stability, and to help patients adapt to their crisis situation.

 Anesthetic and Neurosurgical Pain Management

-These kind of approaches are used in about 10–20% of all cancer pain patients, usually in combination with drug therapy.
+These kind of approaches are used in about 10–20 percent of all cancer pain patients, usually in combination with drug therapy.
 They work best for well-defined, localized pains (somatic and visceral pain, not neuropathic pain) and are often used only for patients near end-stage illness.
 Many patients are frightened by the potential damage to the nervous system that these kinds of treatments can cause.

 Anesthetics are substances that block nerves so that they can no longer transmit pain signals.
 Examples of common anaesthetics include nitrous oxide (inhaled through a face mask) and intravenous barbiturates (reserved mainly for dying patients who are suffering extreme pain).
 There are many others.